Ankitkumardmk98/Ankitkumardmk98/README.md

 - 👀 I’m interested in Python Programming
 - 💞️ Dream at Google
 - 💞️ Dream at Microsoft
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me,
     Instagram- https://www.instagram.com/ankit_kumar_1692/